Horgix/packer-builder-amazon-ebs-mock/README.md

 I **really** don't want to wait for a real AMI to build everytime each time I want to run a test...

+This will not handle the same configuration parameters than the official builder though, so you can't just change the type.
+Maybe this could be implemented, feel free to submit a PR!

 ## How it does it

 In order to generate something realist, it will currently generate some random